mitchellmcm27/eclogite-tcg/README.md

 A Julia interface for programatically interacting with Perple_X (based on [StatGeochem.jl](https://osf.io/tjhmw/)) is included as **perplex_api.jl**.
 The script **solve_composition.jl** reads **compositions.json** file and passes the data to Perple_X.

-To generate equilibrium data for a new composition:
+To generate equilibrium data for a composition:

 - Add the oxide percentages to **models/perple_x/compositions.json** file, making sure to use the same format as the existing entries.
 - The dictionary key for each composition object must be unique, as it will be used to refer to the composition throughout the codebase.